Treatments, options and pricing

 Use with caution in:

-- Immunocompromised individuals: May show reduced antibody responses, affecting test accuracy.
+- Immunocompromised individuals may show reduced antibody responses, affecting test accuracy.

 KBMO FIT 176 (including the gut barrier panel)